foundry/MagnetoMeter/README.md

 __Difference between Core Motion's CMCalibratedMagneticField and Core Location's CLHeading__

-The docs are not immediately clear on the difference between 2/ and 3/, so let's do some digging….
+The docs are not immediately clear on the difference between 2/ and 3/, but they do generate different numbers so let's do some digging….

 __Core Location framework__
 __CLHeading__